 - Many lodges to choose from, some with excellent kids safari programmes

-- Very good for ‘out of season’ safaris as its in a transitional climate zone and so doesn’t have the same summer rainfall as the Kruger and Madikwe.
+- Very good for ‘out of season’ safaris as its in a transitional climate zone.
+So it doesn’t have the same summer rainfall as the Kruger and Madikwe.

 Negatives for the Eastern Cape